Kilcommon (County Mayo civil parish)

-Kilcommon (Cill Chomáin) is a civil parish in Erris, north County Mayo, consisting of two large peninsulas; Dún Chaocháin and Dún Chiortáin.
-It consists of 37 townlands, some of which are so remote that they have no inhabitants.
+Kilcommon is a civil parish in the barony of Erris in north County Mayo, Ireland, consisting of two large peninsulas; Dún Chaocháin and Dún Chiortáin.
+It has 37 townlands, some of which are so remote that they have no inhabitants.
 Habitation is concentrated mainly along both sides of Sruwaddacon Bay which flows into Broadhaven Bay, in villages including Glengad, Pollathomas, Rossport, Inver and Carrowteige, and in the Glenamoy area further inland.

 History

 The view from Dún Chiortán promontory fort, Glengad, Kilcommon, Erris.

 Kilcommon parish takes its name from St. Comán who lived around the end of the sixth century AD.
 The saint is allegedly buried in the old church yard at Pollatomais, near to the entrance where the walls of the old Church can still be seen.
 In the Ordnance Survey Letters of 1838 (O'Donovan), the writers says "of the old church itself only a part of one gable remains from which little can be learned of its style or age".